 Questions on karma have come up repeatedly.
 Here, in this teaching session, Phakchok Rinpoche responds to some student questions about karma.
 First, a student asks if we should think of karma like a linear chain or a DNA code.
-Rinpoche explains that we are impacted by our past lives and he believes that 100 percent.
+Rinpoche explains that our past lives leave imprints and influences and he believes that 100 percent.
 But it is hard to know how much we remember about our past experience.
 We can see how our past lives influence our emotions and our attitudes.
 Rinpoche explains, however, that we should not always expect that karma plays out in a linear fashion.
 Sometimes karmic effects are more subtle and not so directly observable: they may loop around in different patterns.

 Karmic Moods or Emotions

 An example can help us understand the workings of karma.
 We may sit down to meditate and at that very moment, we don’t have any conditions to be angry.
 We may have all experienced something like this.
 We’re meditating, right – and we’re completely quiet – but suddenly, out of the blue, we become angry!
 That happens, right?
 And Rinpoche says that for him, this is proof of karma because it happens so suddenly without any obvious and immediate condition.
 This is how karmic moods can overtake us.
 When karma is ready to ripen, this is what happens.
 The karma can be this life’s karma or a past life’s karma.
 So the results we experience now are partially from this life and partially from previous lives.
 We really can’t know.

 Karmic Moods and Choice

 For example, Rinpoche says that if one of us were to criticize him saying, “Oh, Rinpoche you’re such a bad guy!” now, he might feel surprised.
 That is because he received the impact of our words, but he also understands that this criticism is the result of his own karma.